My name’s David.

 Last year, I was diagnosed with Asperger syndrome.
 I’m still figuring out the details of what this means for me in a work setting, but I know that it means I appreciate clear communication from people, that I need to understand the context behind the work I’m doing if I’m going to do it well, and that I might need a bit of extra support when things change unexpectedly.
 It’s also what makes me as good as I am at what I do.

 Does this sound like I might be a good fit for your organisation?
-If so, I’d love to have a chat.
-Send me an email or a message on Twitter (you can send this even if I don’t follow you).
+As I said, I’m not looking at the moment, but feel free to send me an email or a message on Twitter (you can send this even if I don’t follow you).

 If you’d like to find out a bit more detail about where I’ve worked, you can take a look over on LinkedIn.